-My skills, diverse clinical and life experience, patience and adaptable approach allow for the flexibility to address the unique needs and perspectives of each client.
+My skills, diverse clinical and life experience, patience and adaptable approach allow for the flexibility to address the unique needs and perspectives of each individual and couple I support.
 I offer unbiased, compassionate guidance to foster growth, confidence and positive outcomes.

 My clinical experience includes the following areas:

 - Loss and grief

 - Complex care issues

 - School/work concerns